rehierl/node-tree-outliner/3-basic-design/3-0-0-design-1.md

 Note that this basic term does not allow to determine which relationship the sections have with each other.
-What structure exactly a tree's outline has, if any, still needs to be determined.
+What structure exactly a tree's outline has, still needs to be determined.

 **CLARIFICATION**
+The process of creating an outline for a given tree of nodes can be referred to as "sectioning the tree", or in general "to section a tree".

+**CLARIFICATION**
-With regards to the process of creating an outline, the sectioning nodes of a tree are said to be the tree's "active" nodes.
-Any other node is therefore said to be an "inactive" or a "passive" node.
-Because of that, a tree's set of nodes consists of: (1) the set of active and (2) the set of passive nodes.
+With regards to sectioning a tree, the sectioning nodes are said to be the tree's "active" nodes.
+Any other node is therefore said to be an "inactive", or a "passive" node.
+Because of that, a tree's set of nodes consists of:
+(1) the set of active and (2) the set of passive nodes.

 Here, the notion of the terms "active" and "passive" refers to a node's characteristic to have an effect on the outline of its tree.
 If a node